KennyPeanuts/watershed_metabolism/lab_notes/pond_nutrient_lim_nutient_add_calc.md

 These calculations are to determine the amount of stock nutrient solution that we need to add to the bottles in the nutrient limitation experiments in Campus Pond.

-Given this, I am setting the target concentrations to these levels.
+Based on rough calculations from the amount of TN and TP in stormwater and urban stream water I am setting the target concentrations at:

+    * 8 mg/L DIN
+    * 0.5 mg/L DIP

+These concentrations preserve the Redfield ratio of 16:1 DIN:DIP

 ## Calculations